 This superb state-of-the-art, interactive museum is now an even richer experience with the updated larger museum.
 Covering most aspects of the war in Flanders, each visitor will receive a wristband that will take them on a journey in the museum through the eyes of someone who was there.
-An educational pack, study resources and workshops are available - http://www.inflandersfields.be/en/educational-new
+Educational worksheets and study resources and workshops are available - http://www.inflandersfields.be/en/educational-new

 Sanctuary Wood Museum & Hill 62

 Located close to the original front lines, this fascinating visit shows well preserved original British trenches and covered passageways, as well as a section of the underground tunnel system.
 The museum consists of two rooms housing many artefacts removed from the battlefields plus a large and rare collection of three dimensional photo images inside special viewing boxes.